 Dr. Burton is a board-certified cardiothoracic surgeon.
-She is also a clinical assistant professor in the Stanford University School of Medicine Department of Cardiothoracic Surgery.
+She is also a clinical associate professor in the Stanford University School of Medicine Department of Cardiothoracic Surgery and Section Chief for Stanford Medicine Affiliates.

 She offers her patients exceptional expertise in advanced cardiothoracic surgical techniques.
 For each patient, she develops a customized, comprehensive, and compassionate care plan.